GSA/digitalgov.gov/content/posts/2014-06-23-using-visual-content-to-drive-engagement.md

 ---
-url: /2014/06/23/using-visual-content-to-drive-engagement/
 date: 2014-06-23 10:00:41 -0400
 title: Using Visual Content to Drive Engagement
 summary: 'You&rsquo;ve probably noticed the trend toward more visual content being shared across social platforms&mdash;pictures, infographics and how-to videos seem to be popping up everywhere.
-We certainly noticed that trend across several government social media properties, so when USA.gov'
+We certainly noticed that trend across several government social media properties, so when'
 authors:
   - jonathan-rubin
 categories: